How do I enroll in an APPLES course?

 Faculty interested in engaging in communities can get connected with similar work through a variety or ways.
 Visit the Resources and Support page for more information.

 APPLES volunteers are different from interns in that they are students taking a course that requires community service as part of the curriculum.
 Volunteers are unpaid and commit to serving 30 hours over the course of the semester (three to five hours per week).
 Different from general volunteers, the service assigned to service-learning volunteers must have an intentional connection to the coursework.
 APPLES faculty and staff can assist with matching appropriate volunteer opportunities with courses.

 How do organizations get connected?

 There are two ways that partners connect with courses.
 Some develop a relationship with a faculty member over time and continue to connect to their course in that way.
-Other organizations first establish a connection with APPLES and submit requests through the Service-Learning Portal, which connects opportunities with students in service-learning courses.
+Other organizations first establish a connection with APPLES and submit requests through the APPLES Partner Portal, which connects opportunities with students in service-learning courses.